asdf-format/asdf-standard/docs/source/file_layout.rst

   size of the remainder of the header (not including the length of the ``header_size`` entry itself or the ``block_magic_token``), in bytes.
-  It is stored explicitly in the header itself so that the header may be enlarged in a future version of the ASDF standard while retaining backward compatibility.
+  It is stored explicitly in the header itself so that the header may be enlarged in a future version of the ASDF specification while retaining backward compatibility.
 Importantly, ASDF parsers should not assume a fixed size of the header, but should obey the ``header_size`` defined in the file.
 In ASDF version 0.1, this should be at least